 Health Information Privacy and Reporting

-• The role of the IPC and its oversight responsibilities
+• The role of the IPC and its responsibilities

-• The purpose, application, and core concepts of PHIPA
+• The purpose, application, and key concepts of PHIPA

-• How to identify when a privacy breach had occurred
+• How to identify when a privacy breach has occurred and how to report it

 • Best practices for safeguarding personal health information